 - Install under-cabinet lighting for tasks in the kitchen or work areas.

 These lighting changes can help keep your loved one safe, but adapting to low vision can take some getting used to.
 If your loved one needs assistance, the experienced caregiving team at Heaven at Home Senior Care can offer that extra help.
-An in-home assessment will identify your loved one’s needs, and our caregivers can offer companionship as well as other services that your loved one may need.
-In addition, our Dallas area caregivers are your eyes in the home, and they will notify you if they see changes in your loved one and her needs adapt.
+A home assessment will identify your loved one’s needs, and our in-home caregivers can offer companionship as well as other services that your loved one may need.
+In addition, our Denton area caregivers are your eyes in the home, and they will notify you if they see changes in your loved one and her needs adapt.